sathomas/jsDataV.is/src/text/ch6/02-svg.md

 table.rows[5].cells[1].textContent = zToText(county.physical_environment_z);
 ```

-For the last refinement, let's add a stroke color for counties that are highlighted.
-We remove the stroke when the mouse leaves the path.
+For the last refinement, let's add a stroke color for counties that are highlighted (line 3).
+We remove the stroke (in line 7) when the mouse leaves the path.

 ``` {.javascript .numberLines}
 path.addEventListener('mouseleave', function(){